vaubarth/ds2025/web/docs/principles/technical_values.md

 ## Standards Enhanced
-We use standard tooling and process as our foundation, we don't reinvent the wheel.
+We use standard tooling and processes as our foundation, we don't reinvent the wheel.
 Standards are combined to create seamless and tailored workflows.
 We add glue-services and tools to add value.
 Workflows are integrated into the tools developers use everyday, like GitHub or Slack.